Police in contact with Cabinet Office over reports of lockdown-breaking No10 party

 Met Police in contact with Cabinet Office over reports of lockdown-breaking Downing Street party

+Boris Johnson’s private secretary, Martin Reynolds, told No10 employees to ‘bring your own booze’

-The Met Police are in contact with the Cabinet Office after explosive revelations today about a reported drinks party at Downing Street during the country’s first Covid lockdown.
+The Met Police is in contact with the Cabinet Office after explosive revelations today about a reported drinks party at Downing Street during the country’s first Covid lockdown.

-In a leaked email the Prime Minister’s private secretary, Martin Reynolds, invited more than 100 Downing Street employees to “bring your own booze”.
+In a leaked email the prime minister’s private secretary, Martin Reynolds, invited more than 100 Downing Street employees to “bring your own booze”.

 Mr Reynolds said they should “make the most of the lovely weather”, despite England being under tough Covid-19 restrictions in May 2020.